top of page

 Sin exploits the law by using it to deceive people, making them think they can achieve righteousness through the law.
 But in reality, it results in death because no one can perfectly keep the law.

-Verse 12: "So then, the law is holy, and the commandment is holy, righteous and good."
+12 Therefore the law is holy, and the commandment holy and just and good.

 Despite the negative role of sin, Paul affirms that the law itself is holy, righteous, and good.
 The problem is not the law but sin’s use of the law to bring about death.